-The Capacity Credit payments will be made in 12 monthly payments equal to the number of Capacity Credits held by the Market Participant multiplied by the price per Capacity Credit as described above.
+The Capacity Credit payments will be made in twelve monthly payments equal to the number of Capacity Credits held by the Market Participant multiplied by the price per Capacity Credit as described above.

-Reserve Capacity Auction Price Cap
+Reserve Capacity Auction Price Cap (Maximum Reserve Capacity Price)

-There is a cap on offers into the Reserve Capacity Auction.
+There is a cap on offers into the Reserve Capacity Auction known as the Maximum Reserve Capacity Price.
 The cap is set having regard to the capital and fixed operating costs of a peaking plant that may run only during occasional periods of very high system demand.
-For this Reserve Capacity Cycle, the cap has been set at \$238,500 per MW per year.
+For this Reserve Capacity Cycle, the cap has been set at \$240,600 per MW per year.

-Participants may offer plant into the Reserve Capacity Auction that has a higher capital cost than is used as the basis for calculating the Reserve Capacity Auction price cap, but their offers must still be at or below the level of the cap.
+Market Participants may offer plant into the Reserve Capacity Auction that has a higher capital cost than is used as the basis for calculating the Reserve Capacity Auction price cap, but their offers must still be at or below the level of the cap.
 It would be expected that such plant would seek to recover the balance of their fixed costs through selling electricity within the energy market.